rakib-amin/Beacon/README.md

 1. Users: [UNREGISTERD]

-- Can:
+*Can:*
- Browse maps and watch suggestion marks on it by others  Register.
+* Browse maps and watch suggestion marks on it by others Register.

-- Can NOT:
+*Can NOT:*
- Suggest routes.
+* Suggest routes.
- Edit others’ suggestions.
+* Edit others’ suggestions.
- Rate suggestions by others.
+* Rate suggestions by others.
- Take part in polling.
+* Take part in polling.
- Find point to point ‘Good’ routes.
+* Find point to point ‘Good’ routes.

 2. Users: [REGISTERD]

-- Can:
+*Can:*
- Log in once. (except after log out)
+* Log in once. (except after log out)
- Create / Update (after creation) a user profile.
+* Create / Update (after creation) a user profile.
- Create connections with other users
+* Create connections with other users
- Browse connected peers’ profiles.
+* Browse connected peers’ profiles.
- Suggest routes.
+* Suggest routes.
- Rate suggestions by others.
+* Rate suggestions by others.
- Take part in polling.
+* Take part in polling.
- Find point to point ‘Good’ routes.
+* Find point to point ‘Good’ routes.

-- Can NOT:
+*Can NOT:*
- Edit others’ suggestions.
+* Edit others’ suggestions.
- Rate a suggestion twice.
+* Rate a suggestion twice.
- Communicate with peers through the app.
+* Communicate with peers through the app.
 [NO ADMIN USER WILL BE ALLOTTED EXCEPT IN CASE OF SYSTEM CRASH/FAILURE]

 **4. Use cases of the system:**